Work out whether assets in an estate qualify for Agricultural Relief and the rate at which it is due.

 If the property was sold at less than the market value, relief is limited by the proportion that was given as a gift.

 John sells a field on his farm worth £2,000 to his son David on the next-door farm for £500.
 This means that he is giving David a gift of 75% of the value of the field = £1,500.

 David sells the field a year later and uses the £2,000 from the sale to buy another field for £2,000.

 John dies 3 years after the sale.

-When IHT is calculated the original market value (£2,000) of the field (the property that was transferred), rather than the current market value of the field (£2,500) is included in John’s estate and is eligible for Agricultural Relief.
+When IHT is calculated the original market value (£2,000) of the field, less the £500 paid (the value that was transferred), rather than the current market value of the field (£2,500) is included as a gift made by John and is eligible for Agricultural Relief.